cowtowncoder/java-merge-sort/README.md

 In addition to core sorting functionality, `Sorter` instance also gives access to progress information (it implements `SortingState` interface with accessor methods).

+A very simple example of sorting a text file using line-by-line comparison is:

+    TextSorter sorter = new TextFileSorter(new SortConfig().withMaxMemoryUsage(20 * 1000 * 1000));
+    sorter.sort(new FileInputStream("input.txt"),
+        new FileOutputStream("output.txt"));

+which would read text from file "input.txt", sort using about 20 megs of heap (note: estimates for memory usage are rough), use temporary files if necessary (i.e. for small files it's just in-memoryu sort, for bigger real merge sort), and write output as file "output.txt".

 ## Command-line utility

 Project jar is packaged such that it can be used as a primitive 'sort' tool like so: